-Maximum Limit per institution
+Maximum Limit per institution £m

-£m

 UK Government 40

-Nationalised and Part Nationalised Banks with a minimum rating of A 40
+Nationalised and Part Nationalised Banks with:

+- Minimum rating of A 40

+- Minimum rating of BBB 20

 UK Banks/Building Societies with:

 - Minimum rating of AAA 30

 - Minimum rating of AA 25

 - Minimum rating of A 20

 - Minimum rating of BBB 10

 Foreign Banks in countries with a soverign rating of AAA and:

 - Minimum rating of AAA 20

 - Minimum rating of AA 10

 - Minimum rating of A 5

 Money Market Funds

 - Minimum rating of AAA 20

 Local Authorities 40

+Property Fund 10

-Note: No more than 25% of the total portfolio will be placed w vith one
+Note: No more than 25% of the total portfolio will be placed with one

 institution, except where balances are held for cash-flow purposes

-Due to the high level of investments the Council holds in relation to the Mersey Gateway project, the Counterparty limits have been increased for 15/16 to ensure the Council is able to obtain the best rates available.
-These levels will be reviewed once the final Mersey Gateway payments have been made.
+Due to the high level of investments the Council holds in relation to the Mersey Gateway project, the Counterparty limits were increased for 15/16 to ensure the Council is able to obtain the best rates available.
+These levels will be reviewed as part of the 2018/19 Treasury Strategy.